emmanuelparadis/wildcat_distribution_models/README.md

 # Wildcat distribution models

-This repositiry contains code to analyse the distribution of wildcat populations.
+This repository contains code to analyse the distribution of wildcat populations.

-It is under development.

-Come back soon!!!
+The file `script_Felis_silvestris_France_2026.R` contains a list of analyses run for a paper currently under revision.